algolia/kubernetes-hands-on/README.md

 ### What this is

 This is a hands on to start with using kubernetes (k8s).
-I start from the basics and moves up in complexity.
+It starts from the basics and moves up in complexity.
 At the end of this hands on you should be able to deploy an API in kubernetes that is accessible from the outside.

 ### What this is *not*